 Why should I use ADS?
 Given the competitive climate of research funding in the UK, the College of Arts is looking to give our grant applications an edge.
 ADS gives you the chance to have successful Principal Investigators (PIs) review and provide feedback on your draft.
 Their experiences are invaluable in helping colleagues strengthen applications.

 How does ADS work?

 Step 1: Deciding on your application

 - You will have an initial discussion of your project idea with your School Research Convenor and/or the College Research Office.
 The Research Office can advise you on appropriate funding schemes, and on questions of eligibility.

 Step 2: Getting feedback at an early stage in the grant process

 - For all other research grants, a draft application, including the main text sections that are required by the funder, should be submitted.

 Step 3: Timeline and Process

-- If the application is for a smaller award (e.g. RSE or Carnegie Trust), or, in some cases, for a call with a deadline, your draft will be sent to the Director or Deputy Director of Arts Lab and to a member of the Research Office team, and they will provide feedback in writing or via a meeting.
+- If the application is for a smaller award (e.g. RSE), or for a call with a fixed deadline, your draft will be sent to the Director or Deputy Director of Arts Lab and to a member of the Research Office team, and they will provide feedback in writing or via a meeting.

 Step 4: What next?